iceberg-project/Seals/README.md

 ## Installation
 Preliminaries:
-These instructions are specific to XSEDE/bridges but other resources can be used if cuda, python3, and a gpu processor are present, in which case 'module load' instructions can be skipped, which are specific to bridges.
+These instructions are specific to XSEDE Bridges but other resources can be used if cuda, python3, and a NVIDIA P100 GPU are present, in which case 'module load' instructions can be skipped, which are specific to Bridges.

 For Unix or Mac Users:
 Login to bridges via ssh using a Unix or Mac command line terminal.
 Login is available to bridges directly or through the XSEDE portal.
 Please see the [Bridges User's Guide](https://portal.xsede.org/psc-bridges).